 I will be adding much more here in the near future.

-A new book that helps develop community and connection through a sacred vow of “being the best lover and defender of Earth that I can be” has helped me personally, and has led to me working with a great group of other people to start a local discussion group.
+A new book that helps develop community and connection through a sacred vow of “being the best lover and defender of Earth that I can be” has helped me personally.
 The book is Order of the Sacred Earth: An Intergenerational Vision of Love & Action by Matthew Fox, Skylar Wilson, and Jennifer Listug (links to Amazon books).

 Another set of books with writings by Matthew Fox, religious scholar, priest, and spiritual elder about the concepts and methods of creation-based spirituality have been a huge help for me.